 The last of the WWII and Korean War veterans are being laid to rest with their fallen comrades.
 The next generation to find their fallen friends will be the Viet Nam Vets.
 This will include my father.
 Even more heartbreaking is the fact that these Patriots of the 60’s-70’s are being laid to rest side by side with their younger brothers and sisters that have given their service and their lives for American honor in the Middle East since the 1990’s until the present day.

 I would like to reach out to everyone reading this article and encourage them not to lose sight of why we celebrate Memorial Day.
 We spend time with those near and dear to us because many of them have served or we know some Patriot who has served.
 It could be a father, mother, a son, a daughter or a brother or sister, an aunt or uncle.
 Or it could be someone with no family to remember that stood tall to preserve our freedom to live in the United States of America.
 This may have come at the loss of life or limb or the sacrifice of being separated from loved ones.
 Memorial Day is the day to stop and honor those who have “pitched their tents for the last time”.
+May their sacrifice always be remembered and never be tossed aside like so much trash into a rented dumpster.

 My thanks to Theodore O’Hara for the inspiration I received from his poem “THE BIVOUAC OF THE DEAD”.
 It was written around 1850 after the Mexican War ain is often quoted at military cemeteries including Arlington National Cemetery